 - Misery bond with the protagonists of Chaucer’s Troilus and Criseyde, who are confined inside the city walls.

 - Take grim satisfaction in the description of Saturn in Chaucer’s Knight’s Tale.

 - Reread the prologue to Boccaccio’s Decameron as a mirror for self-quarantine.
 Then read the tales as a means of escape.

 - Commune with your God, who is also your gay lover, in Ramon Llull’s Llibre d’Amic e Amat.
 Read a metaphor every day of the year.

 - Try the home remedies of Hildegard of Bingen or those enumerated in the Trotula.

 - Stay under house arrest with Charles d’Orléans.

-- Hope like hell we won’t be grieving with the Pearl Poet.
+- Hope and pray we won’t be grieving with the Pearl Poet.

 - Remember, with Deor, “Þæs ofereode, þisses swa mæg.”
 This too shall pass.